Modasa

 It is an economic centre for agricultural exports, at both the provincial and national levels.
 As a centre for the surrounding villages, Modasa acts as a transportation hub for both residents and tourists, and has two large hospitals.
 The city also provides a nucleus of doctors for the people of northern Gujarat and some migrants of southern Rajasthan.

-Modasa is emerging as an education centre for the area, with new pharmacy and engineering colleges and CBSE school supplementing the more traditional educational faculties.
+Modasa is emerging as an education center for the area, with new pharmacy and engineering colleges and CBSE school supplementing the more traditional educational faculties.
 The city now has colleges of law, science, education, arts, commerce, and pharmacy, as well as business administration to MBA, BBA and BCA levels.
-Study courses run by the Government Engineering college include mechanical, computer, electronics and communication, civil engineering, electrical, and automotive engineering.

 History

 The history of Modasa dates back thousands of years.
 It is believed that region around Modasa has been populated since the days of Indus valley civilization.
 Many architectural items, coins, religious artifacts, brick etc. are found at excavation sites around Modasa.
 These findings are evidence of the prominent role Modasa played during various periods of Indian history.
-Modasa has been place of significance in the times of Mauryas, Shatvahns, Kshtraps Guptas, Maritrakas, Rastrakutas etc. It is believed that Modasa is refereed as Maulayashah tirth in Skand puran.
-Also a more-than-2000-year-old stone has been found that refers to place as Mandasan.
-It is also claimed that in past Modasa was called Modhak vas or Mohadakvas.
-Though it is not clear where this name came from.
+Modasa has been place of significance in the times of Mauryas, Shatvahns, Kshtraps Guptas, Maritrakas, Rastrakutas etc. Copper plates with inscription from the reigns of King bhoja were found in Kokapur, Modasa.
+Modasa is also referred in the Harsola copper plate as one of the town granted by king Siyaka.